A Definition To Start With

 2 Having difficulty reaching orgasm is distressing to you and/or your partner.

 The implication of this is that your delayed ejaculation causes you distress.
 Broadly, I agree.
-Couples where the man has difficulty reaching the point of ejaculation, or simply can’t reach orgasm and ejaculate, and where he and his partner aren’t upset about it, must be few and far between!
+Couples where the man has difficulty in this area, yet he and his partner aren’t upset about it, must be few and far between!

-3 There is no other explanation for the delay in ejaculation such as drugs or medication or a general medical condition.
+3 There is no other explanation for the delay in the man’s ejaculation such as drugs or medication or a general medical condition.

 And this is a criteria that puts delayed ejaculation firmly in the category of a psychological problem or a physical problem which is clearly identifiable.